sshahriyar/totalads/README.md

 6.2.
 If you don't know where JDK 7+, then search in your "programs files" in Windows or look at the following path for Linux "/usr/lib/jvm/"

 6.3.
-Now right click on org.eclipse.tracecompass.totalads and select project properties
+Now right click on org.eclipse.tracecompass.totalads.core and select project properties

 Select Java Build Bath